imahdio/HTML-Essential-Training/README.md

 <pre>
-This repository created for clarifying the issues of studying Html essential training course from linkedin learning website
+This repository has been created for clarifying the issues of studying
+<h1>Html essential training course</h1>
+from linkedin learning website

 full offline archive of this course has been gathered in here for ease access of study friends